lihbr/lihbr-diapositiv/230209-open-source-ecosystem/slides.md

 <v-clicks>

 - <twemoji-woman-artist /> Easier to start with as an author
-- <twemoji-office-building /> More realistic for most companies
+- <twemoji-office-building /> More easily made at any company
-- <twemoji-microscope /> Smaller surface and scope than a big codebase
+- <twemoji-microscope /> Smaller surface and scope than big codebases
 - <logos-vitest /> Small APIs can easily be battle-tested
 - <twemoji-bank /> Give us confidence to build on trusty foundations